OpenNTI/nti.dataserver/docs/content-anchoring.rst

 			var nextNodeToCheck = textNode;
 			var match = true;
 			for( var contextObj in textAnchor.contexts ){
-				//If we are out of nodes to check but we
-				//still have context we fail
-				if(!nextNodeToCheck){
+				//Right now, if we don't have all the nodes we need to have
+				//for the contexts, we fail.
+In the future this
+				//probably changes but that requires looking ahead to
+				//see if there is another node that makes us ambiguous
+				//if we don't apply all the context if(!nextNodeToCheck){
 				    match = false;
 					break;
 				}
 				//If we don't match this context with high enough confidence
-				//we also fail
+				//we fail
 				if( confidenceForContextMatch(contextObj, textNode, textAnchor.type) < requiredConfidence){
 					match = false;
 					break;